Can RTI help all learners?

 You’ll gain details about why RTI is not considered pre-referral for special education services and why the model is not a wait-and-see approach.
 Response to intervention is a time-focused, targeted intervention based on student performance.

-RTI is also not a barrier to special education services evaluation, and RTI does not exist primarily to boost test scores.
+RTI is also not a barrier to special education services evaluation.
 A parent or guardian always has the right to request their child be evaluated for special education services.
-And though test scores may rise from a well-implemented targeted instruction process, the focus of RTI is on closing students’ essential learning gaps and how educators can support continued growth.

 Move Forward with RTI

 Knowing how to start implementing a multi-tiered approach to intervention can be challenging.
 Guidance on addressing some concerns about targeted instruction may inform your approach, and you’ll have an opportunity to learn about current funding opportunities.
-Plus, best practices in RTI are covered, including individualized, intensive interventions to support learning recovery.
+Plus, best practices in RTI are covered.

 Establish an Effective RTI Approach